From Soil to Structure: Earthen Building Codes and Standards

 Earthen Building Codes and Standards plus other Natural Building Codes & Developments

 Every state and county adopts different versions of building codes, which may vary by the year of adoption or through local amendments.
 This means that even though the codes are based on national standards like the IBC or IRC, the specific requirements in your area could be different.
 It's important to check with your local building authority to ensure you're following the most current and applicable codes for your project.
+If a local jurisdiction has not adopted any of the following appendixes, an engineer can still reference them as an alternative design method.
+The building official has the final say and can approve it if the engineer can show the design meets the required safety and performance standards.

-4. The 2021 New Mexico Earthen Building Code (NMAC 14.7.4) – This code specifically addresses adobe, rammed earth, and other earthen construction in New Mexico.
+2. The 2021 New Mexico Earthen Building Code (NMAC 14.7.4).
+This code specifically addresses adobe, rammed earth, and other earthen construction in New Mexico.
 It’s one of the few codes in the U.S. that directly applies to CEBs and ensures structural and safety guidelines for earthen materials.

-5. The 2021 New Mexico Historic Earthen Buildings Code is a specialized set of regulations designed to preserve and maintain historic earthen structures, including those built with materials like adobe, rammed earth, and other earthen masonry.
+3. The 2021 New Mexico Historic Earthen Buildings Code is a specialized set of regulations designed to preserve and maintain historic earthen structures, including those built with materials like adobe, rammed earth, and other earthen masonry.
 The code is tailored to New Mexico, a state with a rich architectural history deeply rooted in adobe construction, especially for historic and cultural structures.

-8. Hempcrete is officially included in the 2024 International Residential Code (IRC) under Appendix BL, which allows it to be used as a non-load-bearing wall infill system in one- and two-family homes and townhouses, especially in areas with low seismic risk.
+6. Hemp-Lime (Hempcrete) is officially included in the 2024 International Residential Code (IRC) under Appendix BL, which allows it to be used as a non-load-bearing wall infill system in one- and two-family homes and townhouses, especially in areas with low seismic risk.
 For regions with higher seismic activity or taller buildings, engineered designs are required.
 This inclusion simplifies the permitting process for residential hempcrete projects, although local jurisdictions must adopt the appendix.
 While hempcrete is not yet included in the 2024 International Building Code (IBC) for commercial structures, efforts are ongoing to add it in future code cycle.

-9. Section R403.5 of the International Residential Code (IRC) addresses Crushed Stone Footings, specifically allowing for rubble or gravel trenches as an alternative to traditional concrete footings.
+7. Section R403.5 of the International Residential Code (IRC) addresses Crushed Stone Footings, specifically allowing for rubble or gravel trenches as an alternative to traditional concrete footings.
 The use of crushed stone can enhance drainage around the foundation, reducing the risk of water-related issues.

-12. ASTM E2392/E2392M-23: Standard Guide for Design of Earthen Wall Building Systems serves as a guide for the design of earthen wall building systems, covering technical requirements for systems like adobe, rammed earth, and cob.
+10. ASTM E2392/E2392M-23: Standard Guide for Design of Earthen Wall Building Systems serves as a guide for the design of earthen wall building systems, covering technical requirements for systems like adobe, rammed earth, and cob.
 While it is not directly referenced in the IRC or IBC, it provides valuable guidance for ensuring the safety and performance of earthen building materials, particularly when seeking alternative design approvals.

-14. 2020 New Zealand Standards: NZS4297 Engineering Design of Earth Buildings; NZS4298 Materials and Construction of Earth Buildings; NZS4299 Non-Specific Design of Earth Buildings.
+11. 2020 New Zealand Standards: NZS4297 Engineering Design of Earth Buildings; NZS4298 Materials and Construction of Earth Buildings; NZS4299 Non-Specific Design of Earth Buildings.

 R Value Chart Mass Wall Column